Arturage/XeoKey/README.md

    - Fill in the website, username, email (optional), password, and notes (optional)
    - Click "Save Password"

+**⚠️ IMPORTANT: Database Backups**

+**Your passwords are stored in MongoDB.
+Without regular backups, you risk losing all your passwords permanently if:**
+- Your database server crashes or fails
+- Your hard drive fails
+- Your system is compromised or corrupted
+- You accidentally delete the database

+**Set up regular MongoDB backups immediately after installation.** See the [Deployment Guide](docs/wiki/DEPLOYMENT.md#backup-strategy) for backup instructions. **Without backups, you will lose all your passwords if your database is lost.**

 ## Project Structure

 ```